-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Schneider is shown as a purple triangle. (analysis methodology)
+Schneider is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Schneider sponsors bills primarily in these issue areas:

 Taxation (25%) Health (22%) International Affairs (12%) Crime and Law Enforcement (11%) Government Operations and Politics (10%) Commerce (8%) Armed Forces and National Security (7%) Science, Technology, Communications (5%)